adammiller/adammiller/README.md

 Father to 3 :baby: and 2 :dog:

-Currently working on building robust UIs with React for Walmart eCommerce.
+Currently working on products and tooling at Netflix.

 <!--